blueprismo/rebase/README.md

 🎯 BENEFITS ACHIEVED:
 ├── ✅ Both features preserved and working
 ├── ✅ Clean linear git history
-├── ✅ No messy merge commits
+├── ✅ No messy merge commits (previous "merge main" commits are omitted) ├── ✅ Easy to review and rollback
-└── ✅ Easy to review and rollback
+└── ✅ History shows commits as if made on current main
 ```

 ## Key Commands